tobyweston/blog/astro/src/content/blog/2013-01-10-stack-vs-deque.md

 ---
-layout: post
 title: "Java Stack vs Deque"
-pubDate: 2013-01-10 12:12
+pubDate: '2013-01-10'
-comments: true
-categories: java object-oriented
+categories: 'java object-oriented'
-sidebar: false
-published: true
 keywords: "java stack, inheritance vs composition, inheritance vs aggregation, deque, LIFO, FIFO"
 description: "Oracle broke encapsulation with their Stack implementation and haven't bothered fixing it and instead recommend using Deque instead."
 ---

-Java has long had a [badly written](/blog/2009/01/24/inheritance-vs-composition/) implementation of a stack.
+Java has long had a [badly written](/blog/2009-01-24-inheritance-vs-composition/) implementation of a stack.
 The stack is a great example of single responsibility; it's supposed to implement LIFO and only LIFO behaviour.
 Java ignores this principle with the default implementation of `Stack`.
 It extends `Vector` and so is implemented in terms of inheritance rather than aggregation.
 It's _both_ a `Stack` *and* a `Vector`.
 They haven't made the situation any better when recently deprecating `Stack` in favour of `Deque`.

 <!-- more -->